COliver988/TravellerWorldExplain/README.md

   * NOTE: will require a world model, UI binding
 * classic trade codes
 * expand out on the stats and what they mean

+**Partially done** explain button expands the UWP and all is databound and works

 ### Phase 3
 * basic trade stuff - cargo, freight, passengers
 ### Phase 4